Greatest Literature banner

 Also disturbing can be the whole aforementioned support for marching into war with God on one's side.
 And the slights against any progressive views on the place of women, not to mention the trivialization of one female child, Susan, who plays an heroic role in the early going but is eventually dismissed from the forces of the righteous as she grows older and becomes more interested in nylons, lipstick and party invitations.

-But authors like William Shakespeare (see The Taming of the Shrew, The Merchant of Venice) or Mark Twain (see Tom Sawyer, Huckleberry Finn) were different.
-They were writing much earlier of course, when it could not be asserted they should have known better.
+But authors like William Shakespeare (see The Taming of the Shrew, The Merchant of Venice) or Mark Twain (see Tom Sawyer, Huckleberry Finn) were writing much earlier of course, when it could less easily be asserted they should have known better.
 But more importantly the entire thrust of their works was to overcome such evils in society.
 The work of Lewis reeks of wanting to preserve the old ways and resisting the encroachment by any new morality.
 While it would be a great loss to have the works of Shakespeare or Twain taken from us to prevent the instances of offence reaching delicate eyes or ears, the elimination of the Narnian books from our shelves would seem less disastrous.

 But why go to such extremes?
 For young fans of fantasy stories or older readers who can keep their disbelief in check, The Chronicles of Narnia and particularly that startlingly fresh first novel The Lion, the Witch and the Wardrobe can be engaging and provocative.